 Patients who were prescribed sleeping pills were at least three to five times more likely to have died during the study than were the patients not prescribed sleeping pills.
 Even the patients who were prescribed fewer than 18 pills per year were at higher risk of dying: 3.6 times higher.
 Patients who were prescribed more than 132 pills a year were more than five times as likely to die.

 One shortcoming of the study is that getting a prescription for a sleeping pill is not the same as taking sleeping pills.
 It is possible that some of the people with prescriptions, especially for small numbers of pills, never took any of them.
-It is also possible that people who did not have prescriptions for sleeping pills took over-the-counter antihistamines to help them fall asleep, instead of the prescription version of the same pills.
-However, those shortcomings would tend to underestimate the risk of sleeping pills, rather than over-estimate the risks.
+It is also possible that people who did not have prescriptions for sleeping pills took Benadryl or other over-the-counter antihistamines to help them fall asleep, instead of the prescription version of the same pills.
+However, those shortcomings would tend to underestimate the risk of sleeping pills, rather than overestimate the risks.

 What could possibly explain these increased risks?
 Are people who are prescribed sleeping pills more anxious or stressed out?
 There is evidence that they are more likely to have car accidents or to fall down, probably because of the residual effects of the drugs during the day.
 Other studies show an increase in infections among people taking sleeping pills, and that can also increase the risk of cancer and death from other causes.
 These other studies all suggest that sleeping pills really do increase the risk of dying and there are no logical explanations to explain away the substantial increased risks found in this study, especially the increased risk of cancer.

 While the researchers can’t say for sure that the sleeping pills caused death or cancer, many people who used to take these medications should think about these new research findings and consider other, safer ways to fall asleep.
-The sleep specialists who conducted the research suggest that since hypnotics have limited benefits, old-fashioned sleep aids like warm milk, as well as cognitive-behavioral approaches that can be taught and used for the rest of your life, would be excellent alternatives.
+The sleep specialists who conducted the research suggest that since these sleeping pills have limited benefits, old-fashioned sleep aids like warm milk, as well as cognitive-behavioral approaches that can be taught and used for the rest of your life, would be excellent alternatives.
 If you decide to toss your sleeping pills, be sure to see our article Drugs in the Drinking Water for tips on safe medicine disposal.

 - Kripke DF, Langer RD, Kline LE.
 Hypnotics’ association with mortality or cancer: a matched cohort study.
 British Medical Journal.
 Open 2012;2:e000850 doi:10.1136/bmjopen-2012-000850